JordanBlount/cursoseresumos/resources.md

   - Create "Curso" model to input into the CMS for Carla
   - Add "NOVO" tag onto the dialog triggers
   - Make function to show "NOVO" tag for certain amount of time after the item has originally been published (like 10 days)
+  - (done) Add hover/active styles to all buttons/links

 - Fixes
   - Remove zooming from search input